 The events of the past week got me thinking about all the times inappropriate, unwanted advances have entered my life and made me feel uncomfortable, scared, and unsafe by men in positions of power.
 I've been waiting to tell my story.
 Waiting to become more successful.
 Waiting to be on a TV show.
 Waiting to be nominated for something, anything!
 I wanted to wait so that I could tell my story and not worry about how it might affect my career, the career of a nobody.

 But then I realized (after years of therapy), I'm not a nobody.
 My story matters.
 And the shame I carried for years because of these predators shouldn't be mine to hold, but theirs.

-The next day I got a phone call at the bar from one of the LA businessmen.
-He said he worked for major media conglomerate and needed an assistant and wanted to interview me.
-I said, "Uhhh I'm working right now, can I call you back?"
+The next day, I got a phone call at the bar from one of the LA businessmen.
+He said he worked for a major media conglomerate and needed an assistant and wanted to interview me.
+I said, "Uhhh, I'm working right now.
+Can I call you back?"
 For some reason, he felt uncomfortable giving me his number, but he was willing to call me back at home.
 I said OK and gave him my number.

 I continued as if that was the most normal set of assistant duties, knowing full well what he was implying.
 Then he dropped another bombshell.

 If I were interested in this position, I would need to meet him tonight for a "trial run" at a local hotel.
 To see if it would be a good match.
 Physically.
 Sexually.

 My heart sank.
 I thought he saw my talent.
 I felt so stupid for thinking this was my chance.
 He was asking me to be his on-call escort with zero discomfort and wanted to take me for a free test drive, first.